sujitanireddy/LordOfTheSorts/README.md

-# Lord of the Sorts 🧙‍♂️
+# Lord of the Sorts

 In this repo, I attempt to write the famous sorting algorithms **from scratch**.

+This repo is a **testament of time and effort** spent understanding the logic behind sorting stupid numbers.

-If I succeed, I will truly be the **Lord of the Sorts**.
+I’ve always hated math, so this is something I want to conquer—and in the process, become the **Lord of the Sorts**.

-This is not just a coding project; it’s a personal challenge to deeply understand how these algorithms work under the hood—not just copy them and move on.

 ---

-## Rules (My Personal Oath)
+## Rules

-I will be updating this repo as I implement sorting algorithms on my own.

-I might look at someone else’s code **only if I am completely stuck**, but I make this promise:

 > When I write the code that lives in this repo, it will be written **without any assistance from AI or from a human**, purely from my understanding of the algorithm, from the bottom of my brain.

-This repo is a **testament of time and effort** spent understanding the logic behind sorting stupid numbers.

-I’ve always hated math, so this is something I want to conquer—and in the process, become the **Lord of the Sorts**.

 ## Progress Log